Psychology (PSYC)

 An introduction to clinical practice focusing on a) interview methods and techniques and b) ethical principles and guidelines.
 Includes an introduction to clinic policies and procedures.
 Prerequisite: Enrollment in the Psychology graduate program.
 (Typically offered: Spring)

-Observation of senior therapists in the provision of psychodiagnostic and psychotherapeutic techniques.
-Pre- or Corequisite: Doctoral students only.
+Orients new clinicians to the clinical psychology doctoral program and to practice in the Psychological Clinic.
+Includes training on clinic procedures, observation of senior therapists, training on hours tracking, and program policies.
+Pre- or corequisite: Doctoral students only.
 (Typically offered: Fall, Spring and Summer) May be repeated for up to 0 hours of degree credit.

 Major concepts in each of the important theories of learning.
 (Typically offered: Fall)